 Reading statistics can show whether your list is balanced or aspirational.
 You might notice that you add more books than you finish, that a genre dominates your backlog, or that your highest ratings come from authors you rarely revisit.
 Those patterns make future reading choices easier.

-For broader workflows, visit the media tracking hub, read about data backup and export, or explore public reviews.
+For broader workflows, visit the media tracking hub, compare patterns on the media statistics guide, read about data backup and export, or explore public reviews.